-If you received a Summons for Jury Service you must complete the Jury Information Form (bottom half of your Summons for Jury Service) within 5 days of receipt, and return it to the Court in the postage-paid envelope enclosed with your summons.
-If you did not receive a postage-paid envelope, please mail your form to: U.S. District Court, ATTN: Jury Office, 1729 5th Avenue North, Birmingham, AL 35203.
-You may also fax your form to (205) 278-1771.
+If you received a Summons for Jury Service you must complete the Jury Information Form (bottom half of your Summons for Jury Service) within 5 days of receipt.
+You may provide this information online via eJuror, by mail or by fax at (205) 278-1771.
+If you choose to mail in the paper form, please use the envelope included in your summons packet.
+If an envelope was not provided, please mail your form to: U.S. District Court, ATTN: Jury Office, 1729 5th Avenue North, Birmingham, AL 35203.

 Please read your summons carefully for important details regarding your service.
 You will not receive any further notice to appear.